nara9709/Shopping_list/README.md

 <br>

-# 💾Functions of this applicatio
+# 💾Functions of this application

 ### 💡Make a list including price and chosen location using user's input data
 <br>